rsksmart/rwallet/README.md

 The first three steps are needed for both Android and iOS devices.

-1. `npm install` to install dependencies
+1. `npm install` to install dependencies.
+If you are using Windows, use `npm run install:windows` to install and fix the broken metro-config blacklist.js file.
 1. Create an environment variable file named `.env` in the root directory
     ```
     # Parse server configuration